 Able to switch between modes – operating in electric, diesel/electric, or full diesel mode, with the battery available to give an added boost of speed if needed – these yachts allow their owners to use them most efficiently.
 Other benefits of hybrid systems include reduced engine noise, fewer transmissions, and lower fuel consumption – a winning combination!
 This is especially suited for overnight passages, without the noise of a traditional propulsion system, or for low emissions when in a harbor or a pristine spot.
 The appeal of enjoying a quiet bay without any engine noise is clear.
 A bonus is that the electric system can be used as and when required, ensuring that the full diesel propulsion system is available should it be needed.

-All Yachts for Sale here.
+Find All Luxury Yachts for Sale here!